MicrosoftDocs/data-integration/data-integration/vnet/overview.md

   - VNet data gateways currently support only admin roles and not "Can Use and Can Use+Share" for Power Platform dataflows.

 - Power BI paginated reports:
-  - Although VNet gateways support paginated reports, Azure Active Directory (Azure AD) SSO connections aren't supported.
+  - VNet gateways support paginated reports.
   - A list of supported data sources for Power Platform dataflows is available in [Supported data sources for Power BI paginated reports](/power-bi/paginated-reports/paginated-reports-data-sources).